What Is GPT and How Will It Be Used for Customer Service?

 Verint and GPT Models

-As a leader in conversational AI technology, Verint is very much aware of GPT-based models.
+As a leader in conversational AI technology, Verint is very much aware of how it can help your business.
 We’ve evaluated the results of several generative language model technologies for multiple use cases within our realm of expertise.
+This research is the data behind Verint Da Vinci AI—the technology that powers many of our automated customer engagement solutions.

-It’s important to note, however, that GPT models can’t evolve without experts like we have at Verint injecting proficiency and specific knowledge into them.
-We understand the business ecosystems that surround the contact center and how decisions are made and driven forward through those systems.
+Da Vinci is built to swiftly incorporate any evolving or revolutionary commercially available technology into the Verint Customer Engagement Platform.
+However, it’s important to note that GPT models can’t evolve without experts like we have at Verint injecting proficiency and specific knowledge into them.
+We understand the business ecosystems surrounding the contact center and how decisions are made and driven forward through those systems.

 • Intent Classifier: Predict the speaker’s intention for an utterance, incorporating specific knowledge of your business terminology